-1.1 Demonstrate the need for SOP assistance, including the nature and scope of the prevalence of runaway, homeless, and street youth, specifically those who are victims of or at greatest risk of sexual exploitation, sexual abuse, and human trafficking in the community.
+1. Demonstrate the need for SOP assistance, including the nature and scope of the prevalence of street youth and young adults who are experiencing homelessness or have runaway, specifically those who are victims of or at greatest risk of sexual exploitation, sexual abuse, and/or human trafficking in the community.
 (0-5 points)

-1.2 Detail the ages, types of populations (to include demographic information and population subgroup characteristics), and the number of youth to be effectively served under this award, in compliance with the requirements of this project.
-(0-3 points)

-1.3 Provide evidence of the benefit of providing SOP services in the community when compared with the consequences of the services not being available.
+- 2. Detail the ages, types of populations (to include demographic information and population subgroup characteristics), and the number of youth to be effectively served under this award, in compliance with the requirements of this project.
+(0-3 points) - 3.
+Provide a detailed description of the cost-benefit of providing SOP services in the community when compared with the impact of the services not being available.
+See Section IV.2 The Project Description.
 (0-2 points)

-APPROACH
+2. APPROACH